rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Sequential_Circuits.md

 ![D latch](/img/Year_1/CSys/DEMA/Sequential/figure5.webp)

-D - data input, Defines wat the new value should be
+D - data input, Defines what the new value should be

 CLK - clock input.
 Defines when the new value should arise